bigmlcom/bigml-node/docs/index.md

 - **sources** Contain the data uploaded from your local data file after processing (interpreting field types or missing characters, for instance).
-You can set its locale settings or its field names or types.
+You can set their locale settings or their field names or types.
 These resources are handled through `bigml.Source`.

-- **datasets** Contain the information of the source in a structured summarized way according to its file types (numeric, categorical or text).
+- **datasets** Contain the information of the source in a structured summarized way according to their file types (numeric, categorical, text or datetime).
 These resources are handled through `bigml.Dataset`.

-- **models** It's a tree-like structure extracted from a dataset in order to predict one field, the objective field, according to the values of other fields, the input fields.
+- **models** They are tree-like structures extracted from a dataset in order to predict one field, the objective field, according to the values of other fields, the input fields.
 These resources are handled through `bigml.Model`.

-- **predictions** Is the representation of the predicted value for the objective field obtained by applying the model to an input data set.
+- **predictions** Are the representation of the predicted value for the objective field obtained by applying the model to an input data set.
 These resources are handled through `bigml.Prediction`.

-- **ensembles** Is a group of models extracted from a single dataset to be used together in order to predict the objective field.
+- **ensembles** Are a group of models extracted from a single dataset to be used together in order to predict the objective field.
 These resources are handled through `bigml.Ensemble`.

-- **evaluations** Is a set of measures of performance defined on your model or ensemble by checking predictions for the objective field of a test dataset with its provided values.
+- **evaluations** Are a set of measures of performance defined on your model or ensemble by checking predictions for the objective field of a test dataset with its provided values.
 These resources are handled through `bigml.Evaluation`.